Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 While defining your domain events, you may have noticed that events often reflect a change in the data.

-The action of an user, creating, updating and deleting content in you app will consist in an event: a new user has registered, an order status has changed, ect.
+The action of a user, creating, updating and deleting content in your app will consist in an event: a new user has registered, an order status has changed, etc.

-In the context of Symfony, it's likely that you'll rely on Doctrine Events to watch for these changes.
+In the context of Symfony, you are likely to rely on Doctrine Events to watch for these changes.

 > How can we combine them with our existing Event workflow?

 ## Doctrine events

-Indeed Doctrine provide a convenient way to watch for events occuring on the data.
+Indeed Doctrine provides a convenient way to watch for events occurring on the data.

 I'm talking about the [LifeCycle Events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html#lifecycle-events) and the associated [Listeners and Subscribers](http://symfony.com/doc/current/cookbook/doctrine/event_listeners_subscribers.html).

 The classic way to use Doctrine Events, as described in the Symfony documentation: listen for Doctrine events and then "do something with the entity", right there, in the listener.

-There is a few problemes with this approach:
+There is a few problems with this approach:

 1. Actions and consequences are coupled again.
 2. We rely on two different event systems.
 3. Doctrine events are too tangled with persistence concerns.

-For all these reason, I recommand that you only use Doctrine events as a __source of information__ and rely on Symfony Events to link your domain actions and consequences.
+For all these reason, I recommend that you only use Doctrine events as a __source of information__ and rely on Symfony Events to link your domain actions and consequences.

 So here's how I suggest to extract information from doctrine events: